Tumor antigens recognized by T lymphocytes: Vaccines

-Tumor-specific antigens encoded by mutated genes were considered to be unsuitable for vaccines because they are different for every patient.
-However, these are very promising antigens and the progress in genome sequencing appears now to make it possible to identify such antigens for individual patients and use them as personalized vaccines.
+Tumor-specific antigens encoded by mutated genes were considered to be unsuitable for vaccines due to differences in each patient.
+However, these are very promising antigens and the progress in genome sequencing appears to make it possible to identify such antigens for individual patients and use them as personalized vaccines.

 Antigens encoded by cancer-germline genes such as MAGEA1 and MAGEA3 have been used in the form of antigenic peptide, protein or recombinant viruses harbouring a sequence coding for the antigen.
 Clinical responses have been observed in a small minority (< 10%) of patients.
 However, so far, large randomized trials have failed to demonstrate significant benefit to the patients.

 Melanocytic differentiation antigen gp100 has also been used as a vaccine and extended survival has been observed in the group of vaccinated patients.

 WT1 (Wilms Tumor protein 1) is an antigen expressed in a restricted set of normal cells including renal cells and hematopoietic cells.
 It is overexpressed in many leukemias.
 Vaccinations with WT1 antigenic peptide alone or with dendritic cells pulsed with the peptide have produced clinical responses in some patients.

 For cervical carcinoma patients, long antigenic peptides derived from HPV proteins were used in cancer vaccines.
 It was shown that relative to the corresponding 9 amino acid peptides these peptides of 30-40 amino acids were better incorporated and presented by dendritic cells, leading to improved immunogenicity.
 Tumoral regressions were observed in initial stages of the disease.